 See YouTube – Alchemy – Sacred Secrets Revealed

 Nothing is so misunderstood as the four elements of Alchemy, as they do not and never did represent the chemical elements of modern science.
 Earth, air, fire and water are the elements that cause change on the planet and Alchemy is about controlled changes.
+We now use the phrase ‘the elements’ to describe the weather.

 John Frederick Helvetius, witnesses transmutation: “The Golden Calf, Which the World Adores and Desires: In which is handled The most Rare and Incomparable Wonder of Nature, in Transmuting Metals; viz.
 How the intire Substance of Lead, was in one Moment Transmuted into Gold-Obrizon, with an exceeding small particle of the true Philosophick Stone.
 At the Hague.
 In the year 1666.
 Written in Latin by John Frederick Helvetius, Doctor and Practitioner of Medicine at the Hague, and faithfully Englished.